Schuyler Center for Analysis and Advocacy: History

 Louisa Lee Schuyler began her organizing work when she was 23.
 As the Civil War began in April 1861, her father, George Lee Schuyler, co-organized the Union Defense Committee to provide emergency funds for the war effort.
-Two thousand women volunteered for the new Women’s Central Association of Relief to coordinate relief efforts; as a result, in June 1861 President Lincoln approved the civilian U.S. Sanitary Commission to provide some oversight (its leadership included Frederick Law Olmsted as executive secretary), while WCAR continued as an independent auxiliary.
+Two thousand women volunteered for the new Women's Central Association of Relief to coordinate relief efforts; as a result, in June 1861 President Lincoln approved the civilian U.S. Sanitary Commission to provide some oversight (its leadership included Frederick Law Olmsted as executive secretary), while WCAR continued as an independent auxiliary.
 Louisa Lee Schuyler became WCAR's leader, chairing publicity and reaching out to volunteers in multiple cities.
 Other WCAR leaders were Julia Kean (wife of Hamilton Fish), Gertrude Stevens (daughter of banker John Austin Stevens, a president of the National Bank of Commerce in New York, a predecessor of J.P.
 Morgan & Co.), and Mary Morris Hamilton (Schuyler's aunt).

 Schuyler founded the State Charities Aid Association on 11 May 1872.
 The name, suggested by Frederick Law Olmsted at the first organizational meeting in Schuyler's family home in Manhattan, reflected the mission of encouraging philanthropists to assist charities in the state of New York.
 As a private charity, the Association was distinct from New York's State Board of Charities, which founded the Charity Organization Society of the City of New York.
 Nonetheless, these organizations did work together.

 Three years after the founding, Gertrude Stevens Rice (now also known as Mrs. William Bordman Rice) joined the organization and remained involved for 51 years until her death.

 By 1887, there were branches of the Association in most New York counties, with headquarters in New York City.
-The organisation inspected state facilities, sometimes upsetting the heads of the facilities when they uncovered issues.
+The organization inspected state facilities, sometimes upsetting the heads of the facilities when they uncovered issues.
 Reflecting on two decades of advocacy, Schuyler wrote in 1893 that "what has been accomplished is equally due to the co-operation of the local authorities. ... the co-operation of the State Board of Charities and the State Commission in Lunacy have been invaluable.
 At times the association has been obliged to carry its reforms single-handed, but these instances are fortunately rare."

 In the late 1800s and early 1900s, the Association was known for its work in relation to tuberculosis.
 It educated the public about tuberculosis at county fairs and public meetings.
 In 1911, it wrote to 500 wealthy citizens and anti-tuberculosis committees to raise awareness of its activities.
 In 1916, it collaborated with the Red Cross and the National Association for the Study and Prevention of Tuberculosis in a Red Cross Seal campaign.
 During the campaign more than 11 million Red Cross seals and the regional cities were challenge the city of Troy, the perennial winner, however, the city's resident were spurred on by the challenge to by even more seals.

 In May 1922, the Association celebrated its 50-year anniversary.

+In 2022, the organization celebrated its 150th anniversary.